-In June 2020, a further delegation was made to the Chief Executive to approve the issue of no-objection statements.
-The delegation is in respect of schemes for which the Panel has issued a letter of intention where there have been no changes to the terms of the relevant scheme in any material respect, no changes to the disclosure provided to shareholders (other than immaterial consequential changes), and no changes to the composition of interest classes or any other relevant matters.
+In June 2020, a further delegation was made to the Chief Executive to approve the issue of no-objection statements in respect of straightforward schemes.
+The delegation is in respect of schemes for which the Panel has issued a letter of intention, where there have been no changes to the terms of the relevant scheme in any material respect, no changes to the disclosure provided to shareholders (other than immaterial consequential changes), and no changes to the composition of interest classes or any other relevant matters.